Effective Slow Motion Instant Replay

 produces; interpolation is not needed or used.
 An important aspect of

-this is the need to record and reproduce all 60 pictures per second that
+this is the need to record and reproduce all 60 pictures per second

-slow motion playback would look too jerky.
+otherwise the slow motion playback would look too jerky.

 New upgrades to Sport allow the purchase of